Written by Sarah Stecher published 1 year ago

 - 100 #s Task by Sara Vanderwerf: A great task for teaching group work norms, also available in a distance learning format.

 - Skill builders from Stanford University: These tasks, while not specifically math related, help students label and practice various group norms.
+One activity we like to use with our students is Lots of Dots, which fosters the norm that everyone participates and gives information.

 Days 2-5 continue in a similar manner, with a short community-building activity and then jumping into a task.
 We use tasks to teach about group norms and class norms.
 While we do have to make time for some school-wide initiatives like PBIS and pre-testing, we try to fit these around the other tasks we’re already doing.